Police: Mom intentionally drives into Michigan river; 3 dead

 KALAMAZOO, Mich.
 (AP) — Searchers pulled the bodies of a woman and her 9-year-old twin daughters from the water after she intentionally drove a car carrying them into a southwestern Michigan river, authorities said Tuesday.

-The Kalamazoo Department of Public Safety said two upset girls told officers late Monday that a family member had driven a car into the Kalamazoo River.
-Chief Karianne Thomas says the girls had been in the car, but were let out before it was driven into the water.
+Kalamazoo Department of Public Safety Chief Karianne Thomas said two other girls had been in the car but were let out before it was driven into the water.
+Those girls told officers late Monday that a family member had driven a car into the Kalamazoo River.
+Their relationship to the woman was not immediately clear.

 Officers found the submerged car at Verburg Park.
 Thomas said they initially found the 44-year-old woman’s body and one child’s body on Monday night, and the other child’s body was found Tuesday morning following a search.